semaphoreci/docs/docs/examples/deploy-to-digitalocean.md

 env-production   59s
 ```

-You can also view the content of a secret:
+You can also view the content of a secret with the following command:

 ```bash
 sem get secret do-access-token